MohammedRashad/FPGA-Speech-Recognition/README.md

 # Design Choices and Work Arounds

 **Euclidean Distance Calculation :**<br/>
 Calculation of the euclidean distance for 1000 point length vector is very expensive to do in FPGA directly using for loops, so I did a little trick and calculated the weights of vectors indirectly, by only counting the states where the distance equals zero, this approach is similar to using K-nearest neighbour in machine learning.
-In other words we are really calculating hamming distance inversly.
+In other words we are really calculating hamming distance inversely.

 **FFT Points Discarding :**<br/>
 Due to the irrelevance of all the frequencies I only took 1000 points and discarded the whole signal, also while taking the FFT I discarded half the signals due to symmetry of the output.